Hitler was right

-"Hitler was right" and "Hitler did nothing wrong" are controversial statements and internet memes either expressing support for Nazi dictator Adolf Hitler or trolling.
-The ironic or trolling uses of the phrase allow actual neo-Nazis to maintain plausible deniability over their neo-Nazi views.
+"Hitler was right" and/or "Hitler did nothing wrong" are statements and internet memes either expressing support for Nazi dictator Adolf Hitler or trolling.
+The ironic or trolling uses of the phrase often allow those on the alt-right to maintain plausible deniability over their white supremacist, Nazi, or other far-right views.

 History and usage

 Before the 21st century

-In 1947, amidst a national outrage and widespread anti-semitic rioting over the hanging of two British officers by the Irgun in an event known as The Sergeants affair, angry mobs in North Wales wrote the words "Hitler was right" on Jewish properties.
-In Eccles, a crowd of around 700 people was told by former sergeant major John Regan that “Hitler was right.
+In 1947, the Irgun abducted and summarily executed two British Army non-commissioned officers in what became known as the Sergeants affair, which led to national outrage and anti-Jewish riots across Britain.
+During the riots, angry mobs in North Wales wrote the words "Hitler was right" on Jewish properties.
+In Eccles, Greater Manchester, a crowd of around 700 people were told by a former sergeant major that "Hitler was right.
 Exterminate every Jew – every man, woman and child.
 What are you afraid of?
-There’s only a handful of police."
-He was fined 15 pounds for the statement.
+There's only a handful of police."
+He was fined 15 pounds by the authorities for the statement.

-Colin Jordan, leader of the British National Socialist Movement argued in a 1962 speech titled "Hitler was right".
+Colin Jordan, the leader of the British National Socialist Movement, argued in a 1962 speech titled "Hitler was right".
 Some witnesses recalled seeing banners stating "Hitler was right".
 In the early 1960s, Canadian neo-Nazi activist David Stanley distributed "Hitler was right" leaflets.
 In Germany in the 1960s neo-Nazis were convicted for distributing "Hitler was right" leaflets.

 2000s

-One of the most-well known controversies relating to the 2001 Durban Conference on racism was the unfurling of a giant sign saying Hitler was right among a crowd of 20,000 protesters.
+One of the most well known controversies relating to the 2001 World Conference against Racism was the unfurling of a giant sign saying Hitler was right among a crowd of 20,000 protesters.